Medically reviewed by Drugs.com. Last updated on Mar 9, 2022.

 Although there is no way to prevent dandruff, regular use of an anti-dandruff shampoo can control the problem.
 Avoid exposing your scalp to excessive heat, such as through frequent use of a hair dryer.

 There are many effective shampoos on the market to control dandruff.
-Look for active ingredients such as salicylic acid, tar and selenium.
+Look for active ingredients such as selenium, zinc pyrithione, tar, or ketoconazole.
 Most shampoos work best if they are left on for several minutes after lathering and then rinsed out thoroughly.
 Reapply if directed.
 When over-the-counter products are not strong enough, a prescription medication can be requested from a health care professional.

 When To Call A Professional